Gentrack/gcis-demo-pay-with-confidence/README.md

 You will need to have:

-* [Gentrack Platform Developer Portal](https://portal.gentrack.io) Account - contact your organisation administrator to get an invite, or your account manager to enroll your organisation
+* [GCIS Developer Portal](https://portal.gentrack.io) Account - contact your organisation administrator to get an invite, or your account manager to enroll your organisation
 * [Taplytics](https://taplytics.com/) Account
 * Google Account in order to
   * sign in to [Firebase](https://firebase.google.com/)